Unity-Technologies/com.unity.selection-groups/Documentation~/goql.md

     Head

 will match all **GameObjects** that are named "Head".
-A name filter can also use wildcards at the beginning and end of the namem, E.g.:
+A name filter can also use wildcards at the beginning and end of the name, E.g.:

     *Head